josef-karpinski/quizcards/README.md

 ## Contact

-If you have any questions or feedback, please contact us at [josef.karpinski@uconn.edu].
-You can also open an issue on our [GitHub repository](https://github.com/josef-karpinski/quizcards).
+If you have any questions or feedback, please open an issue in the [Issues Section](https://github.com/josef-karpinski/quizcards/issues).